jcplaboratory/rashell/README.md

 Introduction
 --------------------------------------------

-Rashell is developed using Microsoft .NET Framework Currently, .NET Framework 4.6 is required to run <code>Rashell</code>.
+Rashell is developed using Microsoft .NET Framework.
+Currently, .NET Framework 4.6 is required to run <code>Rashell</code>.

 Recompiling using an older version of .NET should not be a problem.